Friday, July 3, 2015

 But time means different things to different people.
 And Nalli was definitely different.

-Remarkably, less than 4 weeks from his skull being cut open with a drill, Dr. Nalli had gradually upped his distance to 5000 yards and was regularly doing KAATSU Training.
+Remarkably, less than 4 weeks from his skull being cut open with a drill, Dr. Nalli had gradually upped his distance to 5000 yards and was regularly doing KAATSU - both on land and in the water.

-And he was doing KAATSU every day during his recovery.
-Additionally, Dr. Nalli continued to do KAATSU Aqua training on a near daily basis as part of his rehabilitation and return to his former swimming speed.
+Dr. Nalli continued to do KAATSU every day during his recovery.
+He further augmented his physical therapy with KAATSU Aqua training on a near daily basis as part of his overall rehabilitation in a quest to return to his former swimming speed.

-Some of his post-surgery workouts included using KAATSU Aqua Bands on his upper arms and upper legs.
-As his limbs become engorged in blood, he did KAATSU Aqua sets (blood flow moderation swims) of 25 yards and 50 yards.
-He did anywhere from 200 - 800 yards in total distance with the KAATSU Aqua Bands as he reached failure when the lactic acid in his arms precluded him from swimming further.
+Some of his post-surgery workouts included using KAATSU Aqua Bands on his upper arms and upper legs in the pool, swimming 1-2 laps slowly while building up lactic acid that would normally result if he swam intensely.
+As his limbs become engorged in blood, he did KAATSU Aqua sets of 25 yards and 50 yards.
+He did anywhere from 200 - 800 yards in total distance with the KAATSU Aqua Bands as he reached failure when the lactic acid in his arms precluded him from swimming further - and served as a catalyst for a significant hormonal response.

 Looking at his sparkling blue eyes and wide smile, his joy in swimming was clearly evident and a credit to his positive mindset and a long life of healthful living.